 This experience to Havana, Cuba is organized through CIEE, an outside travel organizer, and led by Penn State Nursing faculty.
 A minimum of ten Nursing students participate in this eight-day program exploring community and family health nursing in Cuba through observational clinical experiences, cultural activities, and lectures.

-An educational experience in Hong Kong is available to Nursing students during the spring semester of their senior year.
-Ten students will be selected to participate in the ten-day program.
-This experience enhances the student’s ability to experience a different culture and to learn about the health care system and nursing education system in Hong Kong.
+A limited number of seniors are selected to participate in this ten-day spring semester program.
+This experience enhances students’ abilities to experience a different culture and learn about the health care system, Eastern medicine, and the nursing education system in Hong Kong.
 Students will participate in both classroom and clinical observations.
-To be considered for this experience, please register at the University Office of Global Programs website during early fall semester of your senior year.

-For additional information on any of these School of Nursing travel opportunities, contact Elizabeth Cutezo, Global Studies coordinator for the School of Nursing.
+For additional information on College of Nursing travel opportunities, contact Darlene Clark (firstname.lastname@example.org), Global Studies coordinator for the College of Nursing.